 This system works well although personally I find having to enter rows of test results awkward with the smaller screen on a phone?

-I don’t have a brand new phone, but it’s a Samsung Galaxy S8 which has a reasonably sized screen.
+I use a Samsung Galaxy S22 which has a reasonably sized screen, however would still struggle to use this for any meaningful data entry.
 Remember, filling in “on-site” is different to sat browsing on your phone.